Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Dynamic multiplex random dot product graphs

 \subsection{Doubly unfolded adjacency spectral embedding}

 In practice, the latent positions $\Xmat$ and $\Ymat$ are unknown, and must be estimated from the observed matrix $\Amat$.
-To this end, we propose a doubly unfolded adjacency spectral embedding (DUASE) estimator for dynamic multiplex graphs, inspired by the unfolded adjacency embedding technique (UASE) proposed in \cite{jones2021multilayer} and \cite{gallagher2021spectral}.
+To this end, we propose a doubly unfolded adjacency spectral embedding (DUASE) estimator for dynamic multiplex graphs.
 Given the realized adjacency matrices $\Amat^{k,t},\ k\in[\K],\ t\in[\T]$, we make use of a truncated SVD of rank $d$ to obtain a low-rank approximation of the doubly unfolded matrix $\Amat$.

 \begin{definition}[DUASE -- Doubly unfolded adjacency spectral embedding] Given a set of adjacency matrices $\{\Amat^{k,t}\}_{k\in [\K],t\in [\T]}$, where $\Amat^{k,t}\in \{0,1\}^{n \times n}$ for all $k\in[\K]$ and $t\in[\T]$, consider the doubly unfolded adjacency matrix